elizagamedev/mujmap/README.md

 [DESIGN.org](https://github.com/elizagamedev/mujmap/blob/main/DESIGN.org) file
 goes into more detail.

+#### Pushing without Pulling
+Besides what is described above, you may also use `mujmap push` to local push changes without pulling in remote changes.
+This may be useful when invoking mujmap in pre/post notmuch hooks.
+You should only use `push` over `sync` when specifically necessary to reduce the number of redundant operations.

+There is no `mujmap pull`, since pulling without pushing complicates the design tenet that the mujmap database is the single source of truth during a conflict.
+(The reason being that pulling without pushing changes the notmuch database, and now mujmap thinks those changes are in fact local revisions which must be pushed, potentially reverting changes made by a third party on the remote.
+If that's confusing to you, sorry, it's not easy to describe the problem succinctly.)
+It's possible to sort of work around this issue, but in almost every case I can think of, you might as well just `sync` instead.

 ### Sending
 Use `mujmap send` to send an email.
 This subcommand is designed to operate mostly like sendmail; i.e., it reads an